tobias/splice/README.md

-* It is impossible for multiple actors to modify parts of the aggregate independently within their local Splice replicas, and have those modifications replicate and join with other modifications without conflict.  (i.e. Splice is a CRDT, but you can work around / sabotage the 'C' part of those semantics via ill-considered use of aggregate tuple values.)
+* It is impossible for multiple actors to modify parts of the aggregate independently within their local Splice replicas, and have those modifications replicate and join with other modifications without conflict.  (i.e. Splice is a CRDT, but you can work around / sabotage its conflict-resolution semantics via ill-considered use of aggregate tuple values.)

 Note that all of the above also applies to any scalar that is decomposable and